Memphis soul: Stax Records

 Jim Stewart and Estelle Axton converted an old movie theater into a recording studio at the corner of McLemore Avenue and College Street in Memphis, Tennessee.
 The studio was opened under the name, "Satellite Records", which was eventually changed to "Stax".
+Stax was one of the most successfully integrated companies in the country—from top management and administration to its artists.
 Former WDIA disc jockey Rufus Thomas and his daughter Carla recorded the label's first hit, "Cause I Love You."
-Soon after, the Mar-Keys, a local R&B group that included Estelle's son, Packy Axton, recorded "Last Night."
+Soon after, The Mar-Keys, a local R&B group that included Estelle's son, Packy Axton, recorded "Last Night"(1961).

-For the next 14 years, Stax Records launched the careers and recorded hits for the likes of Otis Redding, the Staple Singers, Luther Ingram, Johnnie Taylor, Albert King, Eddie Floyd, Wilson Pickett, Booker T. and the MGs, Sam & Dave and Isaac Hayes.
+For the next 14 years, Stax Records launched the careers and recorded hits for the likes of Johnnie Taylor, The Dramatics, Soul Children, the Staple Singers, Bar-Kays, Albert King, Eddie Floyd, Carla Thomas, Booker T. and the MGs, Otis Redding, Sam & Dave, Luther Ingram, and Isaac Hayes.
 Of the approximately 800 singles and 300 LPs recorded at Stax, there were 166 Top 100 songs in the pop charts and 265 Top 100 hits in the R&B charts, nine of them Grammy winners.

+Al Bell eventually joined the label, becoming a co-owner of Stax Records in 1968.
+With 200-plus employees, Stax was one of the largest African-American-owned businesses in the United States in its time.
+Because of this, there was a large amount of influence from the African-American community, influencing the sound of Memphis soul music.
+By 1970, both Stax and Hi Records (described below) had African-Americans included in ownership.
 Under the leadership of Al Bell, the label became one of the first to evolve into a multimedia company, producing spoken-word recordings and the acclaimed documentary film Wattstax, recording an event known to many as the "Black Woodstock".
 The documentary featured performances by Luther Ingram, Isaac Hayes, Rufus and Carla Thomas, the Bar-Kays and the Staple Singers, along with the comedian Richard Pryor.
 It also included interviews on the 1965 Watts revolt.

-Stax was one of the most successfully integrated companies in the country—from top management and administration to its artists.
-The company was founded by Stewart and co-owned by Axton.
-Al Bell eventually joined the team, becoming a co-owner of Stax Records in 1968.
-With 200-plus employees, Stax was one of the largest African-American-owned businesses in the United States in its time.
-Because of this, there was a large amount of influence from the African-American community, influencing the sound of Memphis soul music.
-By 1970, both Stax and Hi Records (described below) had African-Americans included in ownership.

 The Stax rhythm section was the epitome of the label's integration.
 The M.G.'s represented racial harmony in Memphis during the Civil Rights era.
 Composed of Booker T. Jones, Steve Cropper, Donald "Duck" Dunn and Al Jackson, Jr., Booker T. & the M.G.'s provided the instrumental backing for Rufus and Carla Thomas, Sam and Dave, and many other artists, The group also recorded under its own name, including the instrumental hit "Green Onions".
 In later years, members of the group pursued their own individual careers.
 Jones worked with the singer and producer William Bell and co-wrote the blues classic "Born Under a Bad Sign".
 Cropper supervised the recordings of Otis Redding and co-wrote hits with Wilson Pickett and Eddie Floyd.